pedromartinez079/OpenAI-WebInterface/README.md

 - For Open AI Assistants, you can create and modify assistants and you can attach files
 - For an Assistant you can set up tools, tool resources and metadata.
 To interact with the assistant, first create a Thread, and go to Thread page by a click on Thread ID
 - On Thread page, create a message, send it and make a run or execute thread.
 Wait for assistant answer
-- Stop OpenAI WebInterface appplication:
+- Stop OpenAI WebInterface application:
     - Open a Linux command line terminal or a Git Bash terminal or a Windows CMD
     - [Linux] sudo docker stop openaiwebinterface
     - [Linux] sudo docker stop mongodb
     - [Windows] docker stop openaiwebinterface
     - [Windows] docker stop mongodb
-- Start OpenAI WebInterface appplication:
+- Start OpenAI WebInterface application:
     - Open a Linux command line terminal or a Git Bash terminal or a Windows CMD
     - [Linux] sudo docker start mongodb
     - [Linux] sudo docker start openaiwebinterface